rifaat-shekh-yusef/draft-yusef-oauth-nested-jwt/draft-yusef-oauth-nested-jwt.md

 When a client receives a token, and it needs to transform or/and enhance the permissions of the token, the client will send a token request to the AS, and include the received token or tokens to be embedded in the newly issued token that contains the transformed token details or permissions.

-The Client requests a token by sending an authorization request to the authorization server’s token endpoint and include the following parameters in a JSON payload:
+The Client requests a token by sending an embedded tokens request to the authorization server’s token endpoint and include the following parameters in a JSON payload:

 grant_type (REQUIRED)
 Carries the new grant type to indicate to the token endpoint that the provided token(s) to be embedded into the newly issued token.
 The parameter value MUST be urn:ietf:params:oauth:grant-type:embedded-tokens